top of page

 The effects of unkindness are real.
 This can damage trust, wound friendships, and lead to division, shame, and confusion in the relationships of children.
 Over time, repeated unkind behaviour can shape how children view others—and themselves—leading to habits that are hard to unlearn and hearts that grow hardened.

 However, kindness also leaves its mark.
 An encouraging word can help ease tension.
 The restoration of peace can be achieved with a gentle response.
-Forgiving a friend, including someone who feels left out, or responding with patience rather than anger are not just polite actions; they reflect the love and mercy God requires of us.
+Forgiving a friend, including someone who feels left out, or responding with patience rather than anger are not just polite actions; they reflect the love and mercy.
 In addition to strengthening relationships, kindness fosters safety and assists children in walking in love.

-It is not by accident that children become kind.
-They learn it when we walk alongside them, correcting them with wisdom, encouraging them with truth, and showing them how their actions affect others.
-As we guide them to reflect on what is good and right, we give them the tools they need to grow in maturity and love.
-Thus, we prepare them to honour God in how they treat others, whether in the classroom, at home, or throughout their lives.
+Children do not become kind by accident.
+They learn it when we walk alongside them—correcting with wisdom, encouraging with honesty, and helping them understand how their actions affect others.
+As we guide them to reflect on what is good and right, we give them the tools they need to grow in maturity and empathy.
+In doing so, we prepare them to act with integrity in how they treat others, whether in the classroom, at home, or throughout their lives.

 Thank you, for reading this blog article.
 Make sure you stayed tuned for the next post.